phaserjs/phaser/README.md

 * Color.RGBArrayToHex converts an RGB color array, in the format: [R, G, B], to a hex color value.
 * PIXI.AbstractFilter has been merged into the Phaser.Filter class.
 All references to PIXI.AbstractFilter have been updated to use Phaser.Filter instead.
 * PIXI.Rope and PIXI.Strip have been removed, and all functionality merged in to Phaser.Rope, to cut down on the number of internal classes and inheritance going on.
+* PIXI.Graphics and PIXI.GraphicsData have been removed, and all functionality merged in to Phaser.Graphics, to cut down on the number of internal classes and inheritance going on.
+* WebGLGraphics and CanvasGraphics have been updated so that it checks for Phaser Geometry shape types internally.

 ### Bug Fixes